pru4jm/Final-Project/README.md

-# Final Project – Northwind Data Lakehouse (Databricks)
+# Final Project – Capstone
 This repository contains a Databricks notebook used to build a dimensional data lakehouse using the Northwind dataset.

 # Contents